 Student means any person who is enrolled at the University and has not completed a program of study in which she or he is enrolled, or any person enrolled in a Senate numbered course.
 Student status continues whether or not the University's academic programs are in session.
 Student status includes those taking courses for credit or non-credit at the University, either full-time or part-time, while pursuing undergraduate, graduate, or professional studies.
-An individual who withdraws after an alleged violation or who is living in the residence halls, although not enrolled at the University, is also considered a Student student.
+An individual who withdraws after an alleged violation or who is living in the residence halls, although not enrolled at the University, is also considered a Student.

-s.ii.
-U. Support Person
+hh.
+Support Person

-Support Person person means an individual advocate who may attend an informal meeting or formal hearing to provide advice, support, or guidance to either the Respondent respondent or the Complaining Witness.
-One Support Person complaining witness.
-A support person may not represent or, speak on behalf of the Respondent or Complaining Witness in, delay, disrupt, or otherwise interfere with the proceedings of a meeting.
-An attorney may serve as a Support Person support individual, although the attorney's participation is limited to the role of support individual as described herein.
+Support Person means an individual who may attend an informal meeting or formal hearing to provide advice, support, or guidance to either the Respondent or the Complaining Witness.
+One Support Person may represent or speak on behalf of the Respondent or Complaining Witness in the proceedings of a meeting.
+An attorney may serve as a Support Person.

-t.jj.
+ii.
 Title IX Coordinator

-The -Title IX Coordinator is the University Official official responsible for investigating Complaints of prohibited conduct, resolving potential violations informally, facilitating the hearing process, and recommending appropriate sanctions when violations are confirmed.
+The Title IX Coordinator is the University Official responsible for investigating Complaints, resolving potential violations informally, facilitating the hearing process, and recommending appropriate sanctions as defined in this AR 6:2 when violations are confirmed.

-u.kk.
-W. University Official
+jj.
+University Official

-University Official means any person employed or otherwise authorized by the University, performing assigned duties administrative or professional responsibilities.
+University Official means any person employed or otherwise authorized by the University, performing assigned duties.

-↓.II.
+kk.
 University Premises